oracle/apps-cloud-ui-kit/AppsCloudUIKit/README.md

 You can suppress the Universal Global Header (UGH) of the deployed RDK demo application by passing in URL parameter ‘headless=yes’ as shown below.
 This is particularly useful when exposing the application in another page.

         http://<host>:<port>/AppsCloudUIKit/faces/Welcome?headless=yes

+# Copyright
+Copyright (c) 2016, 2013, Oracle and/or its affiliates.
+All rights reserved.